 This information explains how to care for your mouth during cancer treatment.

-- Brush your teeth and tongue gently after each meal and at bedtime.
+Brush your teeth and tongue gently within 30 minutes after eating.
 Use a small, soft-bristle toothbrush.
-If your mouth is too sore for a regular soft toothbrush, you can get a supersoft one.
+If your mouth is too sore for a regular soft toothbrush, you can get a supersoft one from a drugstore.
 Some examples of these are:

 - Biotene® Supersoft Toothbrush